a lack of transparency: stained glass

 All of us are ultimately accountable, so why not settle the mistakes when they happen rather than let progressively harmful circumstances eat away at the conscience?
-In just one of countless examples to which this question could be applied, Connecticut’s Department of Children and Families asked the state’s highest criminal law-enforcement agency in 2017 to investigate whether employees at Choate Rosemary Hall failed to report multiple allegations of sexual abuse which by law they must do under such circumstances.
+In just one of countless examples to which this question could be applied, Connecticut’s Department of Children and Families asked the state’s highest criminal law-enforcement agency to investigate whether employees at Choate Rosemary Hall failed to report multiple allegations of sexual abuse that by law they must do under such circumstances.
 This then caused other institutions over the past several years to come forward for fear of such reprisals.
 With mistrust more abundant than smog over Beijing, built up over years of deception and cover-ups, how many more generations will have to live and die before seeing lasting progress?

 Stained glass—as intricately constructed as a corporate or political cover-up and equally difficult to see through—may appear indelibly beautiful to the eye, yet relationships and communications viewed through Museum Glass, with inevitable flaws and imperfections unable to be hidden, can be far more durable.